petarhristov94/money.dart/README.md

 # Upgrading from v4 to v5
-The Money2 5.0.0 release introduces a number of braking changes:
+The Money2 5.0.0 release introduces a number of breaking changes:

 - The 'invertSeparator' argument to the Currency class has been broken out into two separate arguments 'groupSeparator' and 'decimalSeparator'.